smiley-py/predictpy/README.md

 ## mailrobot
 This is a program to run basic commands via sending email.
-It is possible to use mailbox types.
+It is possible to use a lot of mailbox types.

 ## FIRST